 The main objective is for the recruiter to get to know you and feel confident that you are the best candidate. 😎

-Prepare yourself not just physically, but psychologically – have a positive mental attitude!
+Prepare yourself not just physically, but psychologically.
+Have a positive attitude!

-Interviews can vary in how they play out depending on the job or gig you're applying for and the company offering it, so you will undoubtedly be facing some unknowns.
+Interviews can vary in how they play out, depending on the job you're applying for and the company, so you will undoubtedly be facing some unknowns.
 If you have little or no experience with professional interviews, it's important to learn as much as possible by talking to other people who have experience.

 It's also a good idea to become familiar with the interview process by watching some examples online.
-Have a look at the following ones, the first one in a British context, the second in an American context.
+Take a look at the following videos.
+The first one provides an example of a British context, while the second takes place in an American context.
 As you watch them, note the questions being asked and reflect on what you think the applicant is doing well and what they could improve.
 Pay attention to the details we've covered so far.

-The recruiter briefly presents the company and the job or will ask you to do it; they may also identify where the role fits in within the larger organisation, the relevant department or team and why they're recruiting.
+The recruiter briefly presents the company and the role.
+They may also identify where the role fits in within the larger organization, the relevant department or team and why they're recruiting.

-You will be asked to present yourself.
+You will be asked to introduce yourself.
 This is where your pitch comes into play!
-Give a 2-3 minute presentation summarizing your career to date, your experience and skills relating to the job.
+Give a two to three-minute introduction summarizing your career to date, your experience and skills relating to the job.

 And finally, at the end of the interview:

-The more interviews you do, the more comfortable you will become and the more success you will have.
+The more interviews you do, the more comfortable you’ll get with the process, and the more success you’ll have!

 An expert in the field to confirm your technical skills.

 The future line manager (if they aren’t the hiring manager) in order to talk about the job, the team, current projects, etc.

-Someone from Human Resources, in order to detail the financial, administrative, and contractual procedures: status, working hours, remuneration package, start date, employee benefits, etc.
+Someone from Human Resources, in order to detail the financial, administrative and contractual procedures, such as status, working hours, remuneration package, start date, employee benefits, etc.

-You want to be your best when you interview.
-Since you don’t know how long an interview is going to last, don't schedule multiple appointments in one day.
-Otherwise, you could arrive late, be exhausted from the physical, mental and emotional energy even just one interview can take.
+You want to be at your best when you interview.
+Since you don’t know how long an interview is going to last, don't schedule multiple interviews in one day.
+Otherwise, you could arrive late, or be exhausted from the physical, mental and emotional energy even just one interview can take.

 Sometimes you may be surprised to see several applicants invited at the same time as you.
-The recruiter may have organized a group presentation of the company, brought several directors together, and planned technical test sessions.
+The recruiter may have organized a group introduction to the company, brought several directors together, or planned technical test sessions.

-You’re not sure about the exact time and place for the interview?
-Don’t run the risk of getting it wrong or arriving late: e-mail the recruiter or their assistant well in advance.
+Are you unsure about the exact time and place for the interview?
+Don’t run the risk of getting it wrong or arriving late.
+Email the recruiter or their assistant well in advance.

-You want to know what to bring with you or how to dress?
-Sometimes, in certain companies, a dress code is important: in hotel and catering, in a trendy start-up, in tourism, or in a factory, for example.
+Want to know what to bring with you or how to dress?
+Different companies have different dress codes and professional norms (e.g., in hotel and catering, in a trendy start-up, in tourism or in a factory).

-You need a contact name, e-mail address or phone number in case you get lost or your train is late!
+You need a contact name, email address or phone number in case you get lost, stuck in traffic, or your train is late!
 If you have a last-minute issue, it’s better to warn them so the interview can be rescheduled.
 Plan ahead—don't appear disorganized.

 Stress can be an ally and allow you to give the best of yourself!
-However, it mustn’t overwhelm and paralyse you.
-Let’s look at a few tips for overcoming it and make it into a driving force.
+But too much stress can overwhelm and paralyze you.
+Let’s look at a few tips for overcoming it and making it into a driving force.

 Prepare!
-Business courses often emphasise that 90% of success is in the preparation.
+Business courses often emphasize that 90% of success is preparation.
 Preparing yourself properly will give you added self-confidence!

 Breathe!
-Stress primarily blocks respiration!
-It's physiological.
-That’s just the way it is.
 Train yourself to breathe mindfully: breathe in and breathe out deeply and slowly, as if you were blowing out the candles on your birthday cake.

 Exercise!
-On the day of your interview (and why not also in the days leading up to it!) go swimming or jogging, do yoga, etc. - anything physical to help relax your mind and body.
-However, be reasonable – don't wear yourself out, twist an ankle, or end up in pain on the day of the interview!
-Simply getting some fresh air, stretching your joints and limbs, taking a brisk walk, and getting your blood circulating can have a huge impact before an interview.
+On the day of your interview (and why not also in the days leading up to it!) go swimming or jogging, do yoga—anything physical to help relax your mind and body.
+Just don't overdo it and wear yourself out, twist an ankle or end up in pain on the day of the interview!
+Simply getting some fresh air by taking a brisk walk and getting your blood circulating can have a huge impact before an interview.

 Your success isn't out of your hands at the end of an interview.
 Remind the recruiter who you are and how organized and courteous you are!
 That way they will remember you even if they see other applicants.

-If you want to make a good impression and gain extra points over the others applicants, it’s a good idea to send a follow-up e-mail!
-Thank the recruiter and any other participants (usually their email addresses are easy to figure out using the same formula as the recruiter's, often firstname.lastname@example.org) again for their time, recap on the key points of the interview and any additional information the recruiter gave you.
+If you want to make a good impression and gain extra points over the other applicants, it’s a good idea to send a thank you email!
+Thank the recruiter and any other participants (usually their email addresses are easy to figure out using the same formula as the recruiter's, often firstname.lastname@example.org) again for their time, mention any particularly interesting talking points that came up, and restate your interest in the role.

-A successful interview is one that is well-prepared.
-Let's have a closer look at steps to take to prepare yourself to succeed.
+A successful interview is a well-prepared interview.
+Let's have a closer look at steps to take to prepare yourself to succeed!